magomimmo/modern-cljs/doc/tutorial-10.md

 ClojureScript:cljs.user>
 ```

-As you can see CLJS implicitly casts the strings to numbers and then
+As you can see, CLJS implicitly casts strings to numbers when applies
-applies the multiplication.
+arithmetic functions.

 Now try the same thing in a regular CLJ repl: